2-Day Traditional Postpartum Recovery Practices Workshop

 *Any material that cannot be covered in class due to time constraints will be contained in the student manual.

-Cost includes the 3-Day workshop, The Mommy Plan (210 pages), manual, Malaysian postnatal product usage experience, cloth and twine for herbal compress, postnatal recipes, morning snacks and tea.
+Cost includes the 2-Day workshop, The Mommy Plan (210 pages), student manual (150 pages), Malaysian postnatal product usage experience, postnatal recipes, morning snacks and tea.

-The class will run approximately from 9:00am – 530pm.
-Two 15-minute breaks are intended depending on the progression of the material, however students are welcome to take a break if needed.
-There will be a lunch break for an hour anywhere between 12pm – 2pm.
+The class will run approximately from 9:00am – 6:00m.
+Two 15-minute breaks and one-hour lunch break anywhere between 12pm – 2pm.
 It is recommended that you bring a simple cold lunch, such as a sandwich, for ease of eating in case we are running behind schedule.

 Students go home with: